VinodUdhwani/GitHub-Repo/README.md

 # GitHub-Repo
-it is first repo for learning purpose
+This is first repo for learning purpose to learn git and github Author- Vinod Udhwani